Pay-per-visit

 If you were exposed to an STI that’s caused by bacteria (such as gonorrhea, chlamydia, or syphilis), your provider may recommend both testing and treatment.
 Because it can take a couple of weeks or more for test results to become positive or symptoms to show up, it’s reasonable to treat right away, even if you have no symptoms.

-If you learn that you’ve been exposed to HIV and it’s been less than 72 hours since the exposure happened, contact a provider as soon as possible.
+If you're concerned that you’ve been exposed to HIV and it’s been less than 72 hours since the exposure happened, contact a provider as soon as possible.
 Your provider will ask questions about the exposure and your health history to determine the best next steps.
 Your provider may recommend taking antiviral medications for a few weeks in order to help prevent an HIV infection.

 If you’ve been exposed to genital herpes but aren’t having symptoms, the best next steps are less clear-cut.
 Treatment after an exposure won’t prevent or cure a herpes infection and isn’t recommended unless you have symptoms.
 A provider may suggest testing if the results would help you and a partner with genital herpes to understand whether you’re still at risk for getting a herpes infection.